 Kalamazoo House B&B, Kalamazoo

-Four minutes from the inn, Tempo Vino Winery is not only an outstanding place for tastings, said Kalamazoo House innkeeper Steve Gibson, but also for learning how to make wine.
-“Alex Mantakounis is great.
-It’s yet another feather in Kalamazoo’s cap to have such a talented wine maker and advocate right here in downtown,” Steve said.
+Four minutes from the inn, Tempo Vino Winery is not only an outstanding place for tastings, said an innkeeper at Kalamazoo House, but also for learning how to make wine.

 Tempo Vino produces custom Kalamazoo House keepsake wine and baskets, as featured on the inn’s website.

 Head west from the west side of Kalamazoo, and you’ll be on the Lake Michigan Shore Wine Trail.